 - 5.2 The Council's pay policy statement has been extended beyond the statutory requirements relating to chief officers as shown in 5.1 above to include all officers employed by the Council, in the interests of openness and transparency. - 5.3 Please see the attached Officer Pay Policy.
-Appendix 1 of the policy contains the mostly numerical data which sits behind it, and the definitions of terms such as 'chief officers'.
+Appendix 1 of the policy contains the mostly numerical data which sits behind it, and the definitions of terms such as 'chief officer'.
 These two documents form the Council's officer pay policy statement. - 5.4 The statement covers all pay and benefits for every employee of Colchester Borough Council.
-There are no financial allowances or bonuses other than those mentioned. - 5.5 The three Amphora trading companies were set up in January 2018, within the Colchester Commercial (Holdings) Ltd holding company (CCH).
-CCH staff and those who transferred across to Amphora in April 2018 are not covered by this statement. - 5.6 Mandatory requirements for data publication under the Local government transparency code 2015, and for the Council's Statement of Accounts under the Accounts and Audit Regulations 2015 have also been taken into account when preparing this year's update of the pay policy to ensure that the published data is complete and consistent.
+There are no financial allowances or bonuses other than those mentioned. - 5.5 The Colchester Commercial (Holdings) Ltd holding company (CCH) and Amphora trading companies set up in January 2018 are not covered by this statement. - 5.6 Mandatory requirements for data publication under the Local government transparency code 2015, and for the Council's Statement of Accounts under the Accounts and Audit Regulations 2015 have also been taken into account when preparing this year's update of the pay policy to ensure that the published data is complete and consistent.